lasa1015/Tourwise/README.md

 ![image-20250429204046910](docs/images/system_arch.png)

 - **Frontend Service** (React):

+  A client-facing web application built with React and TypeScript.
+It provides an interactive interface for users to view attraction and event details, select preferred dates, and generate personalized itineraries.
+It communicates with the backend via REST APIs and dynamically renders prediction data and schedules using Google Charts and other UI components.

 - **Backend Service** (Spring Boot):

+  Acts as the main business logic layer.
+It handles user authentication, itinerary generation, and serves as the central API gateway for data access and prediction services.
+It connects to the AWS RDS PostgreSQL database to fetch weather and event data and integrates with a machine learning model to predict busyness levels for taxi zones.
+It also includes a custom scheduling algorithm that intelligently assigns activities to available time slots based on busyness, user preferences, and real-time data.

 - **Scraper Service** (Spring Boot):

+  A background service dedicated to data collection.
+It periodically pulls event information from the Yelp API and weather forecasts from OpenWeather, filters and transforms the raw data, and stores the results in a centralized AWS RDS PostgreSQL database.
+It also includes polygon-based geofiltering logic to restrict data collection to the Manhattan area.

-Each service runs in its own Docker container, orchestrated with Docker Compose for simplified deployment, scaling, and maintenance
+Each service runs in its own Docker container, orchestrated with Docker Compose for simplified deployment, scaling, and maintenance.

 In addition to the services, the platform relies on a centralized database component:

-- **AWS RDS MySQL**: Provides reliable and scalable persistent storage for all application data.
+- **AWS RDS PostgreSQL **:

+  Provides reliable and scalable persistent storage for all application data, including user accounts, itineraries, weather forecasts, event listings, and machine learning prediction results.
+A detailed schema is documented in `docs/schema/schema.md`.

 ------